US Route 89 Roadside Diversion: Paris Tabernacle

 When you stop to admire the tabernacle, you will notice a small building in front.
 Stationed inside are Mormon missionaries who will ask you politely if you would like a guided tour.
 Inside they will relate the history of the LDS church and the importance of the community gathering place.
 They will point out the ceiling which was constructed by a ship builder from England and the 84 year old organ with its 629 pipes.
 At a seating capacity of 1,500, the Paris Tabernacle is as impressive on the inside as it is on the outside.

-To find your way to Paris, Idaho, go to the Brigham City to Montpelier Road Trip Guide on the US Route 89 Appreciation Society website.
+To find your way to Paris, Idaho, go to the Brigham City to Montpelier Road Trip Guide.